saac/ComplexNetworks-ToolBox/README.md

 ComplexNetworks-ToolBox
 =======================

-Tools for Complex Networks Analysis (Python)
+Tools for Complex Networks Analysis (Python & R)

+In this respository there are several scripts and software tools developed in my PhD work.
+This tools are useful to analyse Networks and run community detection algotithms.